Prenetics/engineering/README.md

 # Prenetics Engineering

-Prenetics is a leading global diagnostics and genetics testing company with a team of over 400.
-Prenetics has to-date performed more than 4 Million RT-PCR Covid-19 tests, working closely with the Hong Kong government and with major organizations such as English Premier League and more in the United Kingdom.
+Founded in 2014, Prenetics is a major global diagnostics and genetic testing company with the mission to bring health closer to millions of people globally and decentralize healthcare by making the three pillars — Prevention, Diagnostics and Personalized Care — comprehensive and accessible to anyone, at anytime and anywhere.
+Prenetics is led by visionary entrepreneur, Danny Yeung, with operations across 9 locations, including United Kingdom, Hong Kong, India, South Africa, and Southeast Asia.
+Prenetics develops consumer genetic testing and early colorectal cancer screening; provides COVID-19 testing, rapid point of care and at-home diagnostic testing and medical genetic testing.

+Most recently on May 18th 2022, Prenetics made international headlines to become Hong Kong’s First Unicorn to publicly list on the Nasdaq with ticker symbol of “PRE”.

-We are currently building a team across Hong Kong, Chennai and London that will have the once in a career opportunity to re-imagine our industry.
-As a Software Engineer at Prenetics, you will help shape our engineering culture, provide technical leadership to build, evolve and maintain high quality applications.
+As a Software Engineer at Prenetics, you will have a once in a career opportunity to re-imagine our industry.
+You will help shape our engineering culture, provide technical leadership to build, evolve and maintain high quality applications.

 We move fast and develop a lot of ideas so you will have to keep up with our pace and not be resistant to regular product changes.
 You will be great at prioritising tasks in a busy environment and be able to show that you can hit deadlines and exceed expectations.